 On February 25, 2023, the SAMR published the Administrative Measures for Internet Advertising, or the Internet Advertising Measures, which will come into effect on May 1, 2023 and simultaneously supersede and replace the Interim Measures for Administration of Internet Advertising that have been in effect since September 2016.
 The Internet Advertising Measures aim to regulate various kinds of commercial advertising activities conducted within the territory of China to directly or indirectly promote a product or service through text, images, audio, video, or any other form, using any website, web page, web application, or other online media.
 According to the Internet Advertising Measures, internet advertising operators and publishers shall establish, improve, and implement systems for receipt, registration, review, and filing management of the internet advertising businesses according to the relevant regulations, and shall examine, verify, and register the identity information of advertisers, such as their names, addresses, and valid contact details, set up registration files and check and update them on a regular basis.
 Relevant files shall be kept for no less than three years from the date of termination of the advertisement release.
-Internet advertising operators and publishers are required to have advertisement reviewers who are familiar with advertising laws and regulations or establish a special department responsible for the review of internet advertisements.
+Internet advertising operators and publishers are required to have advertisements reviewers who are familiar with advertising laws and regulations or establish a special department responsible for the review of internet advertisements.
 Where an internet advertisement is published by means such as algorithmic recommendation, the relevant rules and records of such algorithmic recommendation shall be included in the advertising files.
-In addition, the advertisements, to ensure the closure of such advertisements can be done by one click.
-The Internet Advertising Measures further clarify that product sellers or service providers promoting products or services through online live streaming that constitutes commercial advertisements shall assume the responsibilities and obligations of an a
+In addition, the advertisers and advertisers are required to set prominent buttons in the internet advertisements, including the pop-up advertisements, to ensure the closure of such advertisements can be done by one click.
+The Internet Advertising Measures further clarify that product sellers or service providers promoting products or services through on